• Home

 • Orange: Chocolate and orange is a classic combination!
 Zest one or two oranges and add it to the batter when you add the yogurt!

-How to make chocolate muffins from scratch?
+How to make double chocolate muffins recipe

 This easy chocolate muffin recipe is fool-proof to prepare!
 The muffin batter comes together in 10 minutes, so these bakery-style beauties are perfect whenever your chocolate craving strikes!